cjus/hydra-aws-docker-article/README2.md

   manomarks/visualizer
 ```

-To view it, make sure to open port 8080 on the master01 node using an AWS security group that restricts access to your IP address.
+To view it, make sure to open port 8080 on the master nodes using an AWS security group that restricts access to your IP address.

 <img src="./Visualizer.png" alt="AWS security group" width="900px" />